juliannski/jskirzynski.com/content/publication/IHP/index.md

 tags: []

 abstract: Our work focuses on automatic extraction of planning policies used by people in decision-making experiments.
-The method we introduce uses clustering to identify similar behaviors, and then imitation learning apporach from our other work to describe those behaviors.
+The method we introduce uses clustering to identify similar behaviors, and then imitation learning apporach from our <a href="{{ \content\publication\AI_Interpret\index.md }}" target="_blank">previous work</a> to describe those behaviors.
 Tests indicate this method achieves around 70% accuracy.

 featured: false